Most federal workers will report to the office Monday — as the rest of the country isolates itself

 Federal managers say they are struggling to figure out what comes next for their staffs and their mission.

-“This is of a shutdown magnitude, but it doesn’t have clear lines like a shutdown,” said Mark Greenblatt, the Interior Department inspector general, who last week told his 265 auditors and inspectors they could telework.
+“This is of a shutdown magnitude, but it doesn’t have clear lines like a shutdown,” said Mark Greenblatt, the Interior Department inspector general, who last week told his 265 auditors and investigators they could telework.

-“With a shutdown, the light switch is on or it’s off,” he said.
-“This is rapidly folding and uneven.
+“With a shutdown, the light switch is on, or it’s off,” he said.
+“This is rapidly unfolding and uneven.
 It’s regional.
 Different populations are more vulnerable.”

 On the OMB’s daily call Sunday with senior leaders from major agencies, officials ticked through the number of confirmed or suspected coronavirus cases on their staffs.
 They described which field offices they were having cleaned after employees tested positive.

 An Interior Department official asked how to convey safe health practices between their employees and the public they serve at tourist sites.
 A Social Security Administration leader said school closures are starting to affect field offices that serve the public and warned that “at some point” walk-in service and regular office hours would be impossible because of employee absences.
 But there was little sense of when the public health crisis would or should lead government leaders to move to more of an emergency footing.

 “We’re seeing agency after agency not release people” to work from home, said David Cann, director of field services and education at the American Federation of Government Employees, the largest union representing federal workers.
 “If I’m a manager who is a jerk, or disengaged, they’re saying, ‘I’m not going to do it.’ ”